Streamlining the Path to Purchase: Event Discovery to Seat Selection

 03 Designing the Seat Map Experience

-Through regular design critiques with stakeholders, we refined the approach to balance user needs and business goals, ensuring expectations were met.
-To improve navigation, I introduced a mini map that helped users stay oriented while switching floors and selecting seats.
-Close collaboration with developers ensured the final implementation was both technically feasible and user-friendly.
+To enhance usability, I designed components for each seat type and state, reflecting real-world configurations.
+Through regular design critiques with stakeholders, we refined the approach to balance user needs with business goals.
+I also introduced a mini map to help users stay oriented while switching floors and selecting seats.